thielicious/xPager/README.md

 ## ARRAY

 **xPager::displayRecords** (required)<br>
-This is an array containing the SQL data for each page.<br>
+This is an array containing the SQL data for each page.
+This should be placed at the very end.<br>

 <br>
 <br>